jsakamoto/Toolbelt.Blazor.HttpClientInterceptor/README.md

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) HttpClient Interceptor" ver.9.x supports Blazor WebAssembly App version **3.2 Preview 2~5.**
+"Blazor WebAssembly App (client-side) HttpClient Interceptor" ver.9.x supports Blazor WebAssembly App version **3.2 Preview 2~5, and Release Candidate 1.**

 ## How to install and use?